bogadrian/gatsby-final/src/posts/a-javascript-storytelling.md

 “Functions call” on other words.

-There may be simple computation functions and very expensive computation functions.
+There may be simple computation functions or very expensive computation functions.

-Memoization is “remembering” parts of those expensive functions next time are called.
+Memoization is “remembering” parts of those expensive functions next time they are called.

 Let’s imagine you work at MacDonald’s.

 Lots of people come in and ask for a Big Burger.

-For every single order you have to take the meat, machine it, season it and fry it as a burger.
+For every single order, you have to take the meat, machine it, season it and fry it as a burger.

 Then people become hungry and angry, because waiting too much for you to do all of that.